satpalsr/sdk/docs/server.collider.setsensor.md

 ## Collider.setSensor() method

 Sets whether the collider is a sensor.
-Sensors do not collide or generate contact events.

 **Signature:**